How to Create a Startup Growth Strategy That’s Built for Sustained Success

 Knowing exactly who you are pitching to makes the pitching process much smoother and decreases the chances of making errors in the process.
 When you are certain who your target audience should be, you will inevitably make smarter decisions when it comes to growing and enhancing your product or service.
 You will also be able to create clearer and more focused marketing messaging when you’ve pinpointed the audience.

-One of the most effective ways to go about doing this is by surveying your customers.
+One of the most effective ways to do this is by surveying your customers.
 For example, say you are running a software development startup.
 You can do a soft launch of your product.
-Allow a small group of people (that you believe to be a part of the demographic that you should be aiming to attract) try out what you’re offering and ask them questions along the way to get real feedback from them.
+Allow a small group of people (that you believe to be a part of the demographic you should be aiming to attract) to try out what you’re offering and ask them questions along the way to get real feedback.

 You can also do this through newsletters and email blasts, asking questions and getting back relevant results from people who have taken an interest in your business enough to give you their contact information.
 There’s a good chance that the results will be able to guide you in the right direction because the people who do take the time to answer your questions are, more often than not, members of your target audience.

-Another good way of researching your audience is by analyzing the market, identifying your competitors, and getting to know them very well.
+Another good way to research your audience is to analyze the market, identify your competitors, and get to know them well.

 Know Your Competitors